payalchandak/llm/README.md

 2. **Provider** (medium priority): Direct API access (OpenAI, Anthropic, etc.)
 3. **OpenRouter** (fallback): Unified API for models not available through other routes

+The system prioritizes routes in this order: Azure → Provider → OpenRouter.

 The routing is handled by a "routing judge" - an LLM that intelligently selects the best route based on:
 - Model name matching (semantic and exact)
 - Available API keys